Inside each of us is a wise knowing self that we sometimes need help to access.

-Therapy is a commitment, but when you invest the time and space to learn to listen deeply to yourself, stuckness dislodges, creativity emerges and transformation can happen.
+When you invest the time and space to learn to listen deeply to yourself in therapy, stuckness dislodges, creativity emerges, and transformation can happen.

-Like all complex undertakings it can bring up the whole gamut of emotions, but in my experience it is worth endeavoring to yield a deeper trust in yourself and your voice and the freedom to imagine how things could be different.
+Therapy can bring us into contact with the whole gamut of emotions, which can be challenging at times.
+In my experience, the endeavor can yield a deeper trust in yourself and your voice and allows for the freedom to imagine how things could be different.

 As a person of color and adult child of immigrants, your experiences of being marginalized, disempowered or degraded matters to me and I am committed to examining the impact of interlocking systems of oppression on your life.

 I work in a contemporary psychoanalytic modality, which means I train in the art of deep listening with a socially and culturally conscious lens of anti-oppression.
 I believe we are not just impacted by who were our early life caregivers but also the impact of the social world on our identities (race, politics, law, economy, culture etc.) And as a result, there is a lot we don’t know that is unconscious for better or worse.

 I think of the unconscious like a rich wilderness that we can only hope to be in contact with when we aren’t looking at it straight on.
 It’s like putting our ears to the earth that is you and naming what we sense and observe and finding clues and signs that can help us make sense of what has been unresolved in you.